All Products

 Note

-3. Make the following configurations during the test.
+3. Set the following configurations in the Flink SQL client:

 -- Enable detailed log output.

--- Set the checkpoint interval to 1 second to ensure that data is visible only after a checkpoint is triggered.
-This configuration is mainly used for generating source data in Step 4.
+-- Set checkpoint interval to 1 second.
+Data is visible only after a checkpoint completes.

 CREATE CATALOG dlf_catalog WITH (